Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ### Update:
-* Update does not make changes to an account, It's not required
+* The update script does not make changes to an account, it's not required.
 * Create a new user account for each new unique (employeeId + contact sequence number) combination.
 * Delete Remove account reference from Aref -*See delete action* -